Ballymacarrett: Transport

 Ballymacarrett was the location of the Ballymacarrett Junction, a large railway junction that served the Belfast and County Down Railway from its Queens Quay terminus, to Bangor in the north, and the mainline running south to Comber, Downpatrick and Newcastle.
 There was also an interconnection over the river Lagan to the Great Northern Railway and on to Belfast Central railway station.

+Ballymacarrett is also served by Belfast Metro bus routes 3a,f,g as well as Connswater 'EzyBus' route EB2.

 Ballymacarrett was the scene of the Ballymacarrett rail crash which occurred at 7.50am on 10 January 1945 when the 7.40am rail motor Holywood to Belfast crashed into the rear of the 7.10am Bangor to Belfast train.
 22 passengers were killed, and 27 injured.
 The darkness and local fog were a factor but the driver of the rail motor was held to blame.

 Ballymacarrett Halt railway station was located on the B&CDR route from Belfast to Bangor.
 It opened on 1 May 1905, but closed on 9 May 1977, when the adjacent Bridge End railway station opened.